-A VPN is a service to protect your connection from prying eyes.
+A VPN or Virtual Private Network is a service to protect your connection from prying eyes.

-Whether you're looking to circumvent geo-blocking and watch your favorite shows online, or want to hide your activity from your ISP and hackers, a VPN can enhance your online security and privacy.
+Whether you're looking to circumvent geo-blocking and watch your favorite shows online or want to hide your browsing history from your ISP and hackers, a VPN can enhance your online security and privacy.
 But how do you choose the right one?

 With ever more choices, selecting the VPN that really corresponds to your needs seems to be as hard as it can get.